-Community Phase 1.1 Green Needlegrass-Western Wheatgrass: This plant community offers quality wildlife habitat; every effort should be made to maintain this ecological site within this community phase.
-This phase retains high functionality through continued maintenance, including prescribed grazing with adequate recovery periods, as well as prescribed fire.
+Community Phase 1.1 Prairie Sandreed-Bluestems-Needlegrasses-Western Wheatgrass/Shrubs: This plant community offers good wildlife habitat; every effort should be made to maintain this ecological site within this community phase.
+This phase retains high functionality through continued maintenance, including prescribed grazing with adequate recovery period as well as prescribed fire.
 Predominance of grass species in this community favors grazers and mixed-feeders (animals selecting grasses as well as forbs and shrubs).
 The structural diversity provides habitat for a wide array of migratory and resident birds.

 Invertebrates: Insects play a role in maintaining the forb community and provide a forage base for grassland birds, reptiles, and rodents.
+Ecological services, historically provided by bison, are mirrored by domestic livestock.
 These services include putting plant material and dung in contact with mineral soil to be used by low trophic level consumers (such as invertebrate shredders, predators, herbivores, dung beetles, and fungal-feeders).

-Dakota skippers do not prefer this site due to limited host plants, such as little bluestem and prairie dropseed.
+Use of this site by Dakota skippers is limited due to the lack of host plants, such as little bluestem and prairie dropseed.
 Regal fritillary habitat is limited due to the rarity of Nuttall's violet and prairie violets.
-Monarch butterfly may use flowering forbs on this site; however, few milkweed species are found on this site to support breeding and larvae development.
-Bumblebees and other native bees utilize some forbs as a nectar source and bare ground for nesting sites in bunchgrasses.
-Prescribed grazing with adequate recovery periods (as well as prescribed fire) to maintain the 1.1 Phase has little effect on nests of ground-dwelling insects.
+Monarch butterfly may use flowering forbs on this site; however, few milkweed species are found on this site to support breeding.
+Bumblebees and other native bees utilize forbs as a nectar source and bare ground for nesting sites in bunchgrasses.
+Prescribed grazing with adequate recovery periods, as well as prescribed fire to maintain the 1.1 phase, has little effect on nests of ground-dwelling insects.